50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 or

-i.e., a form of drag coefficient.
-We normally define aerodynamic force coefficients in terms of the dynamic pressure, i.e., so that more conventionally we would write the force coefficient as
+i.e., a form of the drag coefficient.
+Aerodynamic force coefficients are usually defined in terms of the dynamic pressure, i.e., so that more conventionally the force coefficient is defined as

 It would also be legitimate to write the drag coefficient as